zukunft/zukunft.com/docs/llm/pending.md

 ## maybe to fix:

 1. Limit before sort — load_values_similar() reads with value_list::read_limit(), but the impact sort happens in the renderer (list_most_relevant).
 With more matches than the limit, the highest-impact similar values can be cut before sorting.
 Same pattern as word/source::load_values_related, so consistent — just noting it.
+2. sort views and components so the the most must are on top

 ## cleanup